Click here for international medical scientific information about Oncology for Healthcare Professionals.

 The BET protein family

-Bromodomain (BRD) proteins are chromatin ‘readers’; they bind to and interpret posttranslational modifications, added by epigenetic ‘writers’ or removed by epigenetic ‘erasers’ and thus ultimately regulate gene expression.
-BRD4 is a member of the bromodomain and extra terminal domain protein (BET) family and is considered to be a general transcriptional regulator.
+Bromodomain (BRD) proteins are chromatin ‘readers’; they bind to and interpret post-translational modifications, added by epigenetic ‘writers’ or removed by epigenetic ‘erasers’, and thus, ultimately, regulate gene expression.5,6 BRD4 is a member of the BET family and is considered to be a key epigenetic regulator.
 Inhibition of BRD4 can exert a selective effect on the expression of a small number of genes in specific cells.
-A high level of BRD4 occupancy at certain enhancer elements, termed ‘super-enhancers’, renders target genes particularly sensitive to BET inhibition.1-2 Pharmacological inhibition of BET proteins has shown therapeutic activity in different models of cancer.
+A high level of BRD4 occupancy at certain enhancer elements, termed ‘super-enhancers’, renders target genes particularly sensitive to BET inhibition.1,2,6 Pharmacological inhibition of BET proteins has shown therapeutic activity in different models of cancer.2

 BI 894999’s mechanism of action